KnowitSolutions/reference-kubernetes-stack/README.md

 Note: rewriteAppHTTPProbe seems to be unnecessary after Istio v1.6.

 Note: security.enabled is just a workaround for [this bug](https://github.com/istio/istio/issues/22391).
+### Cert manager

+Support for provisioning TLS certificates for use with HTTPS is provided through Cert manager.
+To use this functionality Cert manager must first be installed as described [here](https://cert-manager.io/docs/installation/kubernetes/).

 ### Local development databases